OSU-CS362-F16/362Exercises/templates/hw5/README.md

 ## Part 2) Writing a bug report

 Follow the guidelines from the readings to find and write reports for three bugs in the Blackjack game.
-At least one bug must be from the SimpleBlackjack class.
+Your bug reports should be based on the functionality needed to implement the game as described in the Blackjack reference document.
+At least one bug must be from the
+SimpleBlackjack class.

 Submit your reports as